Frequently asked questions here at The Awaiting Table Cookery School in Lecce, Italy.

 Q: When should I arrive in Rome then?

-A: In our Inner Sanctum we’ll give you lots of travel suggestions for Puglia, both before and after your time with us.
+A: In our Student Services we’ll give you lots of travel suggestions for Puglia, both before and after your time with us.
 Our suggestion is to spend the day in Roma first, and we suggest as the antidote for those in the past that have tried to fly into Italy, take the train down the same, only to arrive exhausted and jet lagged, minutes before the course begins.
 We don’t suggest you do this to your body: it’s not the best way to experience the place you’ve travelled so far to see.

 Q: How do I get from the Rome Airport to the Rome Train Station?

 A: We recommend that you take the train from the Rome airport to Termini.
 You can buy the train tickets anywhere and the clerks almost always speak English better than you do.
 Ask for tickets to “Termini”.
 Cabs are more expensive but easier, as always.

 Q: Is it necessary to book my train ticket and hotels in advance?

 A: Not really, but understand that there is always a small risk of things being sold out, so it depends on how risk adverse you are.
 (In life as in travel, there is always the calculated equilibrium between ‘Risk’ and ‘Freedom’).
 If you value certainty, book in advance.
 If you value flexibility, don’t.

 (2) Arriving from London or other destinations in Western Europe.